sap-tutorials/abap-core-development/tutorials/abap-environment-create-spaces-pages-template/abap-environment-create-spaces-pages-template.md

 ### Authorize business user for space

- Once a business role template was provided as part of a solution, an administrator can create a role which is based on a template and also can get updated with app support from that if updates were delivered.
+ Once a business role template was provided as part of a solution, an administrator can create a role which is based on a template.
+After that there is app support available to integrate changes provided to the business role template.
 For further information see documentation [SAP Business Technology Platform (SAP BTP) > SAP Business Technology Platform > Administration and Operations > Administration and Operations in the ABAP Environment > SAP Fiori Apps in the ABAP Environment > Identity and Access Management > Business Role Templates](https://help.sap.com/docs/btp/sap-business-technology-platform/business-role-templates).

   1. As Administrator in SAP Fiori Launchpad open App **Maintain Business Roles**.